gshipley/enterprise_training/EnterpriseManual.md

 ![](images/jbosstools2.png)

 After clicking *next*, the JBoss Tools plugin will authenticate you to the broker host and present another dialog box to you.
 On this dialog box, you have the option of creating a new application, or to use an existing one.
-Since we already have a JBoss EAP application deployed, let’s select to *Use existing application* and click the *Browse* button.
+Since we already have a JBoss EAP application deployed, let's select to *Use existing application* and click the *Browse* button.
 After clicking the *Browse* button, a REST API call be made to the broker host to retrieve the existing applications that you already have deployed.

 ![](images/jbosstools3.png)